xexlabs/xex-contracts/docs/XEX.md

 #### `stake(uint amount, uint term)`
 - Allows a user to stake XEX tokens.
 - Implement a staking form with amount and term inputs.
-- The amount must be greater than the minimum stake amount, and the term must be within the allowed range.
+- The amount must be greater than the minimum stake amount (0 XEX), and the term must be within the allowed range (1-10 days).
 - This function burns the staked tokens and creates a new StakeInfo for the user.

 #### `withdraw()`